mmisty/cypress-grep/README.md

 ### Setup Plugins

-Add plugin `pluginGrep` to you plugins to have ability to prefilter tests.
+Add plugin `pluginGrep` to you plugins.

 Do not forget to return config from setupNodeEvents function.